JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 #### Taxis

-The Transportation and Ticket Center, Animal Kingdom and Epcot always have plenty of taxis on hand.
+The Transportation and Ticket Center, Animal Kingdom, and Epcot always have plenty of taxis on hand.
 If there is not one at your resort, one can be there quickly after a quick stop at the concierge desk.
 We have used the taxis a couple of times, usually when we did not want to wait on a long bus line or had a reservation we are running to catch.

 ### Resort Delivery